Documentation that maintains itself, written by the system that has to obey it.

 MELT is based on a simple observation:

-They fail because architectural intent slowly evaporates across sessions, prompts, refactors, contributors, and time.
+They go wrong because architectural intent slowly evaporates across sessions, prompts, refactors, contributors, and time.

-You do not lose system understanding all at once.
+You do not lose architectural clarity all at once.

 MELT treats architectural memory as a first-class engineering artifact.